missing_class

 Alternative Shells

-: Z shell is an extended version of the Bourne Shell (sh
+zsh: Z shell is an extended version of the Bourne Shell (sh), based on bash

 zsh cheatsheet